"What is the recommended length of a composed survey?"

 For each of the measures in the menu, we have compiled statistics about how long it takes most students to complete the measure.
 As measures are checked off and added, the clock on the survey composing page will show you an estimate of the total time it will take most students to complete the survey

-Click here to see the factors beyond measure selection that can affect survey length.
+You can read the article Factors Affecting Survey Length to learn more about the factors beyond measure selection that can affect survey length.

 Selecting what you need...